GVSU-Computing-Club/WSL-Setup/README.md

 # Setting up Windows Subsystem for Linux on Windows 10
 If you have MacOS or a Linux Distribution on your computer, you don't need to worry about this.
 You can already run UNIX commands.
 But if you have Windows installed here is a short-term solution to your problem.
 But this does not replace a full Linux System.
 It would be a good idea to look into [Dual-Booting](https://hackernoon.com/installing-ubuntu-18-04-along-with-windows-10-dual-boot-installation-for-deep-learning-f4cd91b58557).
+If you want a nicer looking terminal for Windows, try [Cmder](http://cmder.net/)

 > Pre-Requisites: Windows 10